LeslieMathsPro/More_Fun_with_Snake/README.md

 # My work for the Capstone project

-1. Fix a little logic bug of the example, when i was playing the example, i found the snack could turn opposite if the player turn left left or right right very quickly, which could make the snack too flexible.
+1. Fix a little logic bug of the example, when i was playing the example, i found the little snack could turn opposite if the player turn left left or right right very quickly, which could make the snack too flexible.
-2. dsaf

 <<img src="logic_bug.gif"/>

+2. Add a barrier element, if the snack strike the barrier, the game will over.
+Here i implemented the knowledge of Object-Oriented Programming.
+I initial the location of barrier by two constraints: not a part of the snack and not the same location of food.
+Besides, i pass by reference.
+3.

 ## Dependencies for Running Locally
 * cmake >= 3.7